apache/echarts-doc/en/tutorial/npm-webpack.md

 # Use ECharts with webpack

-[Webpack](https://webpack.github.io/) is a popular module packaging tool, which can be used easily to import and packaging ECharts.
+[Webpack](https://webpack.js.org//) is a popular module packaging tool, which can be used easily to import and packaging ECharts.
 Here we assume you already have certain understanding about webpack and used it in your project.

 ## Use npm to install ECharts

-Before `3.1.1` version, ECharts package on npm was maintained by third-party.
-Since `3.1.1`, ECharts and zrender on npm are maintained officially by [EFE](https://github.com/ecomfe/) team.

 You can use the following command to install ECharts with npm.